fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 ### `Palette Colors`

 `PaletteColors` allows you to specify your custom list of hex colors for the visualization.
-The list of colors have to be separated from comma, e.g., "#5d62b5", "#afafaf", "#f2726", "#ffc533", "#62b58f", "#afafaf".
+The list of colors have to be separated from comma, e.g., `"#5d62b5", "#afafaf", "#f2726", "#ffc533", "#62b58f", "#afafaf"`.
 The chart will cycle through the list of specified colors and then render the chart accordingly.

 **Syntax**